sergservis/Jails/documentation/docs/components/README.md

 ## Configurations

-Configurations are a good way to give a little dynamic behavior without having to change your `js` code.
+Configuration is a good way to give a little dynamic behavior without having to change your `js` code.
 You can use the `data` attributes to achieve that.

 ```html